BelT26/RDFC/README.md

 ### Countdown Clock

 ## Manager Zone

 ### Fixture Updates
+The Manager is able to add, cancel and edit the next match fixture details

 ### Team Selection
 A maximum of 12 members per week can play.
 Once 12 people have registered a function is called to allocated players to either the blue or the white team as follows: